Skip to content

 Completing his education under arguably the greatest football mind in Pep Guardiola, Arteta took the plunge into management with Arsenal; a significant gamble from both parties.

-FA Cup success in his first season signalled a brighter future for the Gunners, though Arteta encountered plenty of hurdles as he assembled the building blocks to their current success.
+FA Cup glory in his first season signalled a brighter future for the Gunners, though Arteta encountered plenty of hurdles as he assembled the building blocks to their current success.
 Sections of the fanbase had lost confidence in the Spaniard but the Arsenal board kept faith.

 It does, however, feel only a matter of time before he’s adding major honours to his haul.